billyacademy/showbuddy/README.md

 January 28th
 - Identified the guest list partial on the concerts show page as an area that needs refactoring.
 Should not be calling Match.find on the view.

+February 1st
+- Styled the Admin sections of the application, added colored buttons